African swine fever

 Export trade in pigs and pig products would cease if ASF infected Australian pigs.
 Loss of export markets would result in domestic oversupply and resultant falls in pricing.
 Pig producers would likely experience significant socio-economic impacts.

 How it is spread

 International spread has been associated with the swill feeding of garbage from international airports or seaports.
-All Australian states and territories have laws against feeding swill to pigs.
+All Australian states and territories have laws against feeding prohibited feed to pigs.

 - contains, or may contain, the carcass of a mammal or bird